 She just smiled and said, “I guess so.
 Congratulations!”

-I walked out of the bank, raised my hands in the air and yelled “WOOOHOOOO!!!!” at the top of my lungs.
+I walked out of the bank, raised my hands, and yelled “WOOOHOOOO!!!!” at the top of my lungs.

-The idea at that point of a paid off mortgage was unimaginable.
+At that point, the idea of a paid-off mortgage was unimaginable.
 My dad, through his years of talking about money with me, had very early on ingrained that debt was bad and should be avoided as much as possible.

 30…